Ethical conduct in research and related activities

 Human Research Ethics Committee

 The Human Research Ethics Committee is responsible to the Academic Board for the promotion, review and monitoring of ethical practice in human research carried out by staff or students of the University and for monitoring compliance with the University's Human Research Ethics Regulations.
 The Human Research Ethics Regulations have been developed to facilitate ethical conduct which respects the rights of people, communities, companies, trusts and other organisations.
-The regulations explain the standards of ethical conduct and the procedures that apply for the maintenance and monitoring of these standards.
+These regulations explain the standards of ethical conduct and the procedures that apply for the maintenance and monitoring of these standards.

 Additional resources